ctrlmaniac/sidebar/README.md

 ## OPTIONS
 This is a full list of options.
-You can override the single option by using the plug-in API or directly in the function.
+You can override the single option by using the plugin API or directly in the function.

-### How to use the public access to plug-in options:
+### How to use the public access to plugin options:
 The base API is `$.fn.simplerSidebar.settings`.
 Check [Options List](#options-list) out to see the full list of available APIs.

 ```javascript